chrisalexander/blog/_posts/2013-02-19-deleting-items-from-the-chrome-webstore-developer-dashboard.md

 To do the delete, open the dashboard, and open the Chrome developer tools (Ctrl + Shift + J).
 Your app ID is the string that is on the end of the URL that you get when you click "Edit" next to it.
 Type in the console:

+    cxDeleteItem('id')

 Where you replace *id* with the ID of the app you want to delete.
-You'll get a confirm box to make sure you know what you're doing, then your app will be finally removed.<em id="__mceDel"> *
+You'll get a confirm box to make sure you know what you're doing, then your app will be finally removed.